Do your students want to intern in the USA? Let InterExchange help them navigate the J-1 Visa!

 For more than 50 years, InterExchange has sponsored thousands of J-1 Visa programs.
 We’ll take care of your students while they intern in the USA so you can focus on their professional development and career preparation.

-Please share this with students who are beginning their job or internship search!
+Please share the Career Guidance Webinars schedule with students who are beginning their job or internship search!

 Frequently Asked Questions